ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 Kafka quotas can be configured to limit network bandwidth usage, Kafka measures this throughput in bytes per second.
 If throughput over a 30 second window is found to exceed a configured quota, Kafka calculates a sufficient delay to bring throughput within the quota limit.

-Kafka brokers then send the delay information to clients as part of protocol responses.
-A cooperative client waits for this delay before making new requests; an uncooperative client may not respect the throttling request, but in such a case, the broker does not read that client's requests until the throttling delay has elapsed (which may cause timeouts on the uncooperative client).
+Kafka brokers then send the delay information to clients as part of standard Kafka protocol responses.
+A cooperative client, respecting the protocol contract, waits for this delay before making new requests; an uncooperative client may not respect the throttling request, but in such a case, the broker does not read that client's requests until the throttling delay has elapsed (which may cause timeouts on the uncooperative client).

 The following information applies for quotas: